stephenfujiwara/littlegrad/README.md

-Each operation that is implemented in the engine will "store" a function to compute the gradient within the result of each operation, this allows for the local gradients to be chained to build up a produce the global gradient for each variable.
+Each operation that is implemented in the engine will "store" a function to compute the gradient within the result of each operation, this allows for the local gradients to be chained to build up a produce the global gradient for each node in the overall operation.

 In `engine.py`